CSBSJU/CSCI-310/docs/study-guides/final.md

     * Truth tables
     * Boolean expressions
     * Logic diagrams
-  * Simplifying expressions using Boolean algebra laws or Karnaugh maps
+  * Simplifying expressions using Boolean algebra laws
   * Sum of products method
   * NAND’s functional completeness (how to create any gate and/or any circuit using NANDs alone)